NW-PaGe/PlasmidPreview/README.md

 ## R Analysis to Combine MOB-suite + AMRFinderPlus Data

-Read in the combined outputs and join on contig ID to link AMR hits to plasmid metadata using the Rmd notebook in the notebooks section.
+Read in the combined outputs into R notebook and join on contig ID to link AMR hits to plasmid metadata using the Rmd notebook in the notebooks section.
+This notebook creates summary tables, visualizations and exported files that can be used to visualize plasmid and AMR detections across WGS-based phylotenetic relationships.

 ## Output Files